Fisher Communications shareholders want more from Sinclair to sell

 A fair distribution of the value created through a Fisher-Sinclair combination would be $48 a share, the shareholder said.

-Gabelli, whose funds handle more than $30 billion in assets, has been pushing Fisher for about a year to consider a leveraged restructuring with funds borrowed from shareholders. (link.reuters.com/gef22v)
+Gabelli, whose funds handle more than $30 billion in assets, has been pushing Fisher for about a year to consider a leveraged restructuring with funds borrowed from shareholders. ()

-He has proposed the creation of a new company that could buy Fisher for $40 per share by issuing bonds to shareholders, and then distribute $36 in cash and one share of the new company to each Fisher shareholder.

 Fisher declined to comment and Sinclair was not immediately available for comment.

-Fisher's shares, which have risen 5 percent since the deal was announced, were trading at $41.40 in noon trade.
-Sinclair's stock, which rose 27 percent in the same period, was trading flat.
+Fisher's shares have risen 5 percent since the deal was announced, while Sinclair's stock is up 27 percent.

+* Said on Friday that Piotr Bolesta steps down as the company's CEO

+* Says it plans to pay cash 5 yuan per 10 shares as FY 2016 div payment